graphql-compose/graphql-compose-modules/README.md

 - `directoryToAst(module: NodeModule, options: DirectoryToAstOptions): AstRootNode` – traverses directories and construct AST for your graphql entrypoints
 - `astToSchema(ast: AstRootNode, opts: AstToSchemaOptions): SchemaComposer` – converts AST to GraphQL Schema
 - `astMerge(...asts: Array<AstRootNode>): AstRootNode` – combines several ASTs to one AST (helps compose several graphql schemas which may be distributed via npm packages)
-- `astVisitor(ast: AstRootNode, visitor: AstVisitor): void` – modify AST via visitor pattern.
+- `astVisitor(ast: AstRootNode, schemaComposer: SchemaComposer, visitor: AstVisitor): void` – modify AST via visitor pattern.
 This method is used for construction of your AST transformers.